Introduction

 Hello, world!

 My name is Richard Alves.
-I'm one of those developers who wants to make code as optimized as possible.
-Solve things in the most performant way possible, the most secure way possible.
-I'd rather take longer to build something while already thinking about its future scalability than build fast just to say I did it.
+When I started programming, I was one of those developers who always want to make their code as optimized as possible.
+Solving things in the most performant way possible, the most secure way possible.
+I'd rather take longer to build something while already thinking about its future scalability than build fast just to say I did.

 I know that's not exactly a virtue, but it's what led me to discover Rust.